 Hi!
 I’m Cong (more about my name).
 I am a postdoctoral research associate in the ERC project SPRINT, with Prof. Amalia Arvaniti as the PI (more about our project).
-I am currently based in the University of Kent, UK.
+I am also leading a summer research project on investigating the relationship between singing and speech (here are some preliminary results), funded by the PDRA Summer Research Prize at the University of Kent.

 My research mainly focuses on aspects about speech prosody (such as intonation and lexical tone), using a variety of approaches including:

 - Phonetics and Phonology (Laboratory Phonology)

 - Language Acquisition

 I finished my DPhil studies (viva-ed on 1st May 2018) at the Language and Brain Lab, University of Oxford.
 My DPhil thesis, supervised by Professor Aditi Lahiri, was about the intonational tunes in a tonal language — Tianjin Mandarin (More about my DPhil project).

 I received my Master’s degree in Linguistics and Language Acquisition from Newcastle University (UK).
 There, I worked on a number of projects including child language acquisition, second language acquisition, Mandarin lexical tone perception, etc.